Brecon and Merthyr Tydfil Junction Railway: Locomotive Superintendents

-Following the death of Dunbar, the post remained vacant until the GWR absorbed the B&MR locomotive stock on 1 July 1922.
-During this period, H. F. H. Gibson, the chief draughtsman, was in charge of the B&MR locomotive department.
+Following the death of Dunbar, the post remained vacant until the GWR absorbed the B&MTJR locomotive stock on 1 July 1922.
+During this period, H. F. H. Gibson, the chief draughtsman, was in charge of the B&MTJR locomotive department.

 Topography

-The Pontsarn viaduct is 455 ft long and 92 ft height, whilst the Cefn Coed (or Pontycapel) viaduct is 770 ft long with a height of 115 ft.
+The Pontsarn viaduct is 455 ft long and 92 ft high, whilst the Cefn Coed (or Pontycapel) viaduct is 770 ft long with a height of 115 ft.

 Torpantau tunnel through the Beacons was 667 yd long.
 At an elevation of 1313 ft, it was the highest railway tunnel above sea level anywhere in Britain.
 Exiting from south-east portal of the tunnel, the line descended for 7 mile along a 1:38 (2.6%) gradient by the side of Glyn Collwyn and the (later: 1931) Talybont reservoir.

 Talyllyn tunnel was situated at the west end of the former Talyllyn station, about 5 mi to the east of Brecon.
 It is 674 yd long, and was originally built in 1816 for the Hay Railway.